-- Ensure the water heater's Enable/Disable switch is in the "Disable" position. - 2.
-Install a 1/2 inch PVC condensate drain line between condensate drain connection on the Exhaust/Condensate Elbow and a suitable building drain.
-The condensate line must slope to an open drain, see Figure 53. - Terminate the condensate drain piping with an elbow above the drain.
-Ensure that any discharge will exit the condensate drain line no more than 6 inches (15.2 cm) above a suitable building drain, or external to the building, see Figure 53.

-NOTE: In cold climates it is recommended the condensate drain be terminated at a suitable drain inside the building.

-- 4. Ensure the condensate drain line is not elevated above the condensate drain connection on the Exhaust/Condensate Elbow, see Figure 53. - Brace the condensate drain line with floor mounted standoffs every three feet. - 6.
-Ensure the condensate drains freely during start up, see Start Up on page 53. - Condensate clean out cap must be on and tight when unit is in operation.
+- 1. Ensure the water heater's Enable/Disable switch is in the "Disable" position. - Install a 1/2 inch PVC condensate drain line between condensate drain connection on the Exhaust/Condensate Elbow and a suitable building drain.
+The condensate line must slope to an open drain.
+See Figure 53. - Terminate the condensate drain piping with an elbow above the drain.
+Ensure that any discharge will exit the condensate drain line no more than 6 inches (15.2 cm) above a suitable building drain, or external to the building.
+See Figure 53. - Note: In cold climates it is recommended the condensate drain be terminated at a suitable drain inside the building. - Ensure the condensate drain line is not elevated above the condensate drain connection on the Exhaust/Condensate Elbow.
+See Figure 53. - Brace the condensate drain line with floor-mounted standoffs every three feet. - Ensure that the condensate drains freely during start up.
+See (page 55). - Condensate clean out cap must be on and tight when unit is in operation.